Prompts for Stacknaut Projects

 The agent looks at what changed, writes a succinct commit message following your project conventions, and commits atomically.

-commit succinctly
+commit succinct

 Retrospective on your changes